-WS: Well, thanks for the compliment, I feel the same way.
+WS: Well, thanks for the compliment.
+I feel the same way.
 I think it’s the best thing I’ve ever written.
-I took a bit longer writing than normally and it was a little bit different this time around, you know, Tony was gone on tour with Ministry the whole year.
-I just moved the studio to my house and basically wrote the whole record by myself.
+I took a bit longer writing than normal, and it was a little bit different this time around, you know.
+Tony was gone on tour with Ministry the whole year.
+I just moved the studio to my house, and basically wrote the whole record by myself.
 You know, just worked every night, late hours, that kind of thing.
 I spent a lot of time on it.

-WS: They never really had any influence at all, the only record they actually stepped in and told us what to do and stuff was “Shadow Zone” and that ended being a real controversial record and a lot of our hardcore fans didn’t like it.
+WS: They never really had any influence at all.
+The only record they actually stepped in and told us what to do and stuff was 'Shadow Zone,' and that ended up being a real controversial record, and a lot of our hardcore fans didn’t like it.

-WS: Well we’re switching over to “Z28” right now for the second single and currently we don’t have a video for it but videos aren’t as important as they use to be, so I’m not really too worried about it.
+WS: Well, we’re switching over to “Z28” right now for the second single, and currently, we don’t have a video for it, but videos aren’t as important as they used to be, so I’m not really too worried about it.

 GM: I read some place that you want to put out a video because it was going to be a part 2 of “Stingwray.”

 WS: Yeah, I don’t know anything about that. (laughs)